Early Life and Education of Tim Cook: A Complete Timeline

 In June 2014, Tim Cook participated in San Francisco's gay pride parade with Apple staff.

-In October 2014, Tim Cook became the first chief executive of a Fortune 500 company to publicly come out as gay and the Alabama Academy of Honor inducted Cook.
+In October 2014, Tim Cook publicly came out as gay, becoming the first and only chief executive of a Fortune 500 company to do so; additionally, in October 2014 he was inducted into the Alabama Academy of Honor.

-March 2015: Cook Announces Plans to Donate Fortune to Charity
+March 2015: Planned Donation of Fortune to Charity

-In March 2015, Tim Cook announced his plans to donate his fortune to charity.
+In March 2015, Tim Cook announced his plans to donate his entire fortune to charity.

-In 2015, Tim Cook donated to Democratic senators Chuck Schumer and Patrick Leahy.
+In 2015, Tim Cook said he donated to Democratic senators Chuck Schumer and Patrick Leahy for their stances on ebook pricing and surveillance reform, respectively.

-2015: Named to Duke University Board of Trustees
+2015: Named to Duke University's Board of Trustees

 In 2015, Tim Cook was appointed to Duke University's board of trustees for a six-year term.